No bulky waste collections Christmas and New Year's weeks

 - We do not collect heavy items such as building rubble; posts; paving stones; iron baths; soil; pianos; hazardous waste such as asbestos (roofing tiles etc); florescent tubes (they contain mercury); hygiene waste (sharps etc); heavy panes of glass and glass doors.

-- Certain items will need to be checked before collection, such as roofing, to ensure they are not hazardous.
+- Certain items, such as roofing, will need to be checked before collection to ensure they are not hazardous.

 How much does it cost?